themobilehacker/Httpslowreq/README.md

 # Httpslowreq
-This tool is mean't to simulate a light http load on a website for testing.
+This tool is meant to simulate a light http load on a website for testing.

 How to use it: